5 Green Card Travel Tips to Avoid Re-Entry Problems and Permanent Residence Abandonment

 One of the great advantages of becoming a U.S. citizen is the ability to travel with a U.S. passport.
 What’s more, you won’t have to worry about green card travel or re-entry permits.

-It’s probably a lot cheaper than you think.
+It’s probably more inexpensive than you think.
 In the long term, USCIS filing fees for naturalization are far less expensive that maintaining permanent resident status.
 It’s more cost-effective to become a U.S. citizen.
 Want to see how significant the savings can be?
 Use our Citizenship Cost Calculator.

 If you are ever denied re-entry by a CBP officer, you do not have to accept the officer’s decision as final.
 You have the right to present your case in Immigration Court.
 Only an Immigration Judge has the authority to make a final decision about whether you abandoned your status.
 If you find yourself in this situation, contact an experienced immigration attorney immediately.